 Meet Our Guide Team

 Our guide team is comprised of experienced, hard-working professionals that have one goal in mind, to make sure you leave the water having learned something new.
-As a result, you’ll probably have a pretty darned good time too!
-We have been building our guide team for over thirty years, and have assembled a top-notch team that has a dizzying amount of varied experiences, which allows us to create the perfect guided trip for each customer.
+In the process, you’ll probably have a pretty darned good time and leave with a smile too!
+We have been building our guide team for over thirty years, and have assembled a top-notch team that has a dizzying amount of varied experiences, which allows us to create the perfect guided trip for each client.

 Bryce grew up on the shores of Bainbridge Island, WA.
 Where exploring the beaches, rivers, and coastal mountain ranges were family practice.
 After visiting Montana one summer it was only fitting that the Big Sky State and it’s famed trout streams would host Bryce for his college years.
 A Welding Degree from U of M was squeezed in between fishing and other outdoor pursuits.
 After graduating, he took a job with Moots Cycles in Steamboat Springs, where he burned the midnight oil as both welder and fishing guide.
 Now calling Boulder home, you’ll find Bryce hunting for big fish in small streams.